Leo Jud: Biography

 Jud was born in 1482 in Guémar, Alsace, southwest of Strasbourg.
 Like his later colleague Heinrich Bullinger, Jud was the son of a priest.
 His father, Johannes Jud, was from Guémar and his mother, Elsa Hochsang, was from Solothurn.

 He studied at the Latin school in Sélestat with Martin Bucer and in 1499 he matriculated at the University of Basel, where he met Huldrych Zwingli.
+The two of them struck up a life-long friendship.
 He began his studies in medicine but switched to theology under the influence of Thomas Wyttenbach.
 Leo Jud is one of the lesser-known leaders of the Swiss Reformed Church, but his influence was extensive.

 Jud was ordained by the Church at Rome in 1507, and from 1507 to 1512 he was a deacon at Saint Theodore in Basel, then, from 1512 to 1518, he served as the preacher at Saint Hippolyte in Alsace.
 In 1519, he became Zwingli's associate at Einsiedeln (in Schwyz), where his reform-minded tendencies showed through clearly.

 The 1520s were a time of great productivity for Jud.
 On 9 March 1522, he participated in the Affair of the Sausages during Lent, a protest against the established food mandates of the church.
 That summer he translated Zwingli's petition to the bishop of Constance (Konstanz) for the legitimization of clerical marriage from Latin into German.

 In June 1522, Jud was selected to be pastor at Saint Peter's in Zürich (on Zwingli's recommendation), although he did not take up his post until 2 February 1523.
 Jud assumed his preaching duties only four days after the First Zürich Disputation.